DarienLibrary/website_content/content/parents_services/parents.md

 ### Parenting Collection and Programs
 Children don't come with instructions, but that doesn't mean you have to raise your child alone.
 We have [books and videos](/link-needed "Parenting Books and Videos") to help you get through those early days, the tantrums, all the way up to the Birds and the Bees.

 We also offer programs throughout the year to address common childhood issues.
-[View upcoming programs](/link-needed "View upcoming parenting programs").
+[View upcoming programs](/link-needed "View upcoming parenting programs")
 <br />
 <br />